The importance of a Status Certificate when buying a condo

 shutterstock_59333131

-If you were to have a stroke, heart attack, or serious operation—a disability to the degree you could not take care of your own affairs, who would take over?
-What if this was the last day that could make a mindful decision, on your own behalf?
+If you were to have a stroke, heart attack, or severe operation—a disability to which you could not take care of your affairs, who would take over?
+What if this was the last day you could make a mindful decision on your behalf?

 You transfer directorial powers over your affairs to a Power of Attorney

 Without a POA, your family though ready to pay your bills, and help manage your bank account and your investments, for example, may need special court approval to act for you.
-They could be forced to face a bureaucratic nightmare just to acquire authority to pay your bills (from your provincial public trustee).
+They could face a bureaucratic nightmare to acquire authority to pay your bills (from your provincial public trustee).

-• You will give up the powers of your signature The POA relinquishes the power of your signature and all the authority associated with it.
-Unless it states otherwise, a POA may be used by the attorney immediately upon signing.
+• You will give up the powers of your signature The POA relinquishes the control of your signature and all the authority associated with it.
+Unless it states otherwise, the attorney may use a POA immediately upon signing.

-• It must be witnessed Improper witnessing annuls the legal completion and sets the POA up for contention.
-Thus make sure the document is witnessed properly.
+• It must be witnessed.
+Improper witnessing annuls legal completion and sets the POA up for contention.
+Thus make sure the document is witnessed correctly.

-• Be careful of restrictions you may not want included Some broad form POAs include optional clauses that are often left included, whereas they may not be applicable.
-These may include restrictions on the attorney that you may not want to impose.
+• Be careful of restrictions you may not want to be included.
+Some broad-form POAs include optional clauses often left included, whereas they may not be applicable.
+These may have regulations on the attorney you may not want to impose.

 A warning which may or may not apply to you

-Unfortunately, an attorney once authorized with your directive powers could feel it is their privilege to become an “empowered benefactor” of your (you, the donor’s) estate once they lose capacity.
-Therefore, it is wise to have a lawyer articulately document your specific wishes in your Power of Attorney documentation.
+Unfortunately, once authorised with your directive powers, an attorney could feel it is their privilege to become an “empowered benefactor” of your (you, the donor’s) estate once they lose capacity.
+So, having a lawyer articulate your specific wishes in your Power of Attorney documentation is a good idea.

-To empower and entrust another with your own authority, may be the last time you have the healthy capacity to make a responsible decision on your own behalf; so make it carefully.
+To empower and entrust another with your authority, may be the last time you can make a responsible decision on your behalf, so make it carefully.

-Where there is significant wealth involved, consider a POA designed specifically to give powers to assist in the governing of your financial affairs.
+Where significant wealth is involved, consider a POA explicitly designed to give powers to assist in governing your financial affairs.

 What insurance protects travelers and visitors?